 It's the little differences that make life interesting.
 Take Taft Point, for instance: stand at the railing here, and the elevation is 7,500 feet (2,285 meters).
 Take a step to the north, and the elevation becomes 4,000 feet (1,200 meters).
 Just thinking about that step can do funny things to your stomach.
 You see a lot of people at Taft Point lying on their bellies and inching out towards, but never getting quite up to, the edge of the cliff.
 And you see a lot more people touching the iron railings but never actually putting their weight against them.
 If you like your spectacular vistas mingled with a touch of fear, then the hikes along Glacier Point Road are for you.
 Though Glacier Point itself has solid stone walls that people seem willing to lean over, Taft Point has just a single spindly iron railing, and Dewey, Stanford, and Crocker Points, along with Sentinel Dome, have no protections of any kind for the absentminded hiker.
 You'll definitely want to keep a close eye on your kids if you're hiking along Glacier Point Road - but the views are worth it.
 You haven't really seen Yosemite Valley until you've looked down on it from one of the trails that start from along the 16 miles (26 km) of Glacier Point Road.

-Current Status: The road has closed for the winter of 2019/2020.
-(Technically, you can still drive as far as Badger Pass in the winter when Badger Pass is open.)
+Current Status: The road has closed for the winter of 2021-2022 and will remain closed until 2023 for resurfacing and repairs.
 See the park service's current conditions page for the latest official news on road and trail closures, and the COVID updates page for more details on how to get into the park.
 You can also get inside-Yosemite road conditions by calling 209/372-0200 and choosing 1 at each of the first two voice prompts.
-The road typically opens again sometime in May - see the historical opening dates below.